 - Declining balance (accelerated depreciation)

 #1 Straight-line depreciation

-This is the most commonly used method of depreciation and is also the easiest to calculate.
-This method simply takes an equal depreciation expense each year, over the useful life of the asset.
+The straight-line depreciation method is the most widely used and is also the easiest to calculate.
+The method takes an equal depreciation expense each year over the useful life of the asset.